 rubbing your bodies together (dry humping)

-having oral sex with a condom, dental dam, or plastic wrap
+having oral sex with a condom or dental dam

 using clean sex toys